hector-cao/ubuntu-server-documentation/how-to/virtualisation/libvirt.md

 Some useful documentation on the constraints and considerations of live migration can be found at the [Ubuntu Wiki](https://wiki.ubuntu.com/QemuKVMMigration).

+## CPU model and capability

+It is not practical to have a database listing all known CPU models, so libvirt has a small list of baseline CPU model names.
+It chooses the one that shares the greatest number of CPUID bits with the actual host physical machine CPU and then lists the remaining bits as named features.
+Notice that libvirt does not display which features the baseline CPU contains.
+This might seem like a flaw at first, but as will be explained in this section, it is not actually necessary to know this information.

 ## Device passthrough/hotplug

 If you want to always pass through a device rather than using the hotplugging method described here, add the XML content of the device to your static guest XML representation via `virsh edit <guestname>`.
 In that case, you won't need to use *attach/detach*.
 There are different kinds of passthrough, and the types available to you depend on your hardware and software setup.